mykolayakovchuk/mykolayakovchuk/README.md

 - 👋 Hi, I’m @mykolayakovchuk
 - 👀 I’m interested in developing web applications
 - 🌱 I’m currently learning Typescript
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on javascript games and php projects
 - 📫 How to reach me: mykolayakovchuk@gmail.com

 <!---